russpv/lognsh/README.md

 # Lognsh

-A minimal interactive Unix shell implemented in C from scratch.
+A minimal interactive Unix shell implemented in C from scratch besides GNU readline.
 Designed for login use, not scripting.

 ## ✅ Feature Summary